 MongoDB has announced end of life (EOL) support for MongoDB version 3.4 in January 2020.
 This will impact all installations of Sitecore on version 8.2.x using MongoDB 3.4.

-When a MongoDB EOL date is reached, you can no longer receive any support from MongoDB for that version of the software.
+When a MongoDB EOL date is reached, you can no longer receive any support from MongoDB for that version of the software unless you have extended life support.
 Most organizations have policies about operating unsupported software in production environments.

 MongoDB's policy page itself does not specify if this is an inclusive date for the whole month, but after reaching out to them Sitecore has confirmed that this is targeted for January 31st, 2020.

 Sitecore’s product support lifecycle defines 3 levels of support: Mainstream, Extended, and Sustaining.
 You can consult the KB article on product support lifecycle to see what happens when you reach the end of Mainstream support, and also what dates each version will reach that stage: https://kb.sitecore.net/articles/641167

 Version 8.2.7 (also known as 8.2 update 7) is available from dev.sitecore.net at: https://dev.sitecore.net/Downloads/Sitecore_Experience_Platform/82/Sitecore_Experience_Platform_82_Update7.aspx